 BOHOL Island

 The beautiful island of Bohol is sandwiched between Cebu, Leyte, and Mindanao, but has an identity of its own.
 Known as the island of 'Chocolate Hills' due to the many mounds of brown dried grass from ancient times, it strikes quite a scene across the landscape.
-Our adventures in 2024 in the cities of Bohol were enlightening, sometimes disturbing, but always satisfying.
+Our adventures in the cities of Bohol are enlightening, sometimes disturbing, but always satisfying.

 The challenges of reaching the island with school supplies, then the individual villages and barangays

-Sister Clare and active Mission Partners Melchora and Isidore Fronteras know this island and its people well.
+The Sisters and active Mission Partners Melchora and Isidore Fronteras know this island and its people well.
 Still, it isn't easy to describe the experience of meeting so many girls who work the streets of Tagbilaran and Talibon.
 Many have been sexually abused at home by step-fathers, uncles, and neighbors.
 Others are pulled into the trafficking trade out of desperation for a means to survive.
 This existence for the marginalized young people has become all too familiar.
-We spoke with many and managed to convince four girls to join our My Bonita Home for Young Girls, offering others the opportunity to come to our Home of Love in Cebu, where we can care for them and their children.
-At the same time, they heal and work towards a self-sufficient and happy life.
+We spoke with many and convinced four girls to join our Home of Love in Cebu, where we can care for them and their children.
+At the same time, they heal and work toward a self-sufficient, happy life.

 C. decided to enter our Home of Love, but B., who is pregnant by a neighbor, wants to escape, though her father will not allow it.
 S. has three sisters, and their father abuses all of them but refuses to leave Bohol and their grandmother behind.
 A young boy works as a pimp, soliciting men into the brothels to buy food, even though he would like to go to school.
-We received referrals from NGOs and local social services, and were able to intervene and guide some to our homes.
+We receive referrals from NGOs and local social services and can intervene and guide some to our homes.
 Progress is being made for many we encounter as we continue to pray for all.

-As we left the cities and traveled into the villages, bringing school supplies, we reached nearly two dozen schools and succeeded in signing up 1,382 students who entered middle or high school with supplies in hand for the 2025/26 school year.
-We faced severe weather conditions in 2024, but our supplies were eventually delivered to remote areas with the help of many local volunteers.
-Our crusade continues as we take the time to speak with local students about the dangers of trafficking, their susceptibility to it, and how much an education will block that direction.
-Our hearts are so encouraged by the students’ receptivity to our messaging, and we look forward to 2026.
+As we left the cities and traveled into the villages, bringing school supplies, we reached nearly two dozen schools and signed up 1,382 students entering middle or high school, with supplies in hand, for the 2025/26 school year.
+We faced severe weather conditions, but our supplies were eventually delivered to remote areas with the help of many local volunteers.
+Our crusade continues as we take the time to speak with local students about the dangers of trafficking, their susceptibility to it, and how significantly an education will block that direction.
+Our hearts are so encouraged by the students’ receptivity to our messaging, and we look forward to 2026/2027.